AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 ## SSH access to Xdebug environments

 For initiating debugging, performing setup, and more, you need the SSH commands for accessing the environments.
-You can get this information, through the [Cloud Console](../development/secure-connections.md#use-an-ssh-command) and your project spreadsheet.
+You can get this information, through the [[!DNL Cloud Console]](../development/secure-connections.md#use-an-ssh-command) and your project spreadsheet.

 For Starter environments and Pro integration environments, you can use the following `magento-cloud` CLI command to SSH into those environments: